 The project would be consistent with the existing visual character of the surrounding urbanizing environment.
 The project would construct an apartment complex within a site surrounded by a mix of developed land and undeveloped land that is designated for future development.
-Existing residential development is located to the south across Copper Cove Lane.
-The Moreno Hills Seventh-day Adventist Church is located along the western project boundary, followed by an undeveloped property that is planned for residential development further west.
-Undeveloped land to the north is designated as Corridor Mixed Use (COMU) and undeveloped land to the east is designated as Downtown Center (DC), both designations would allow for future development.
+Existing residential development is located to the north across Alessandro Boulevard and to the south across Copper Cove Lane.
+The Moreno Hills Seventh-day Adventist Church is located along the eastern project boundary, followed by an undeveloped property that is planned for residential development further east.
+A mix of existing residential development and undeveloped land is located to the west, followed by a mobile home park further west.
+Undeveloped land is located to the northeast and northwest.

 The project has been designed consistent with the design guidelines and development requirements of the Corridor Mixed Use (COMU) land use designation, as well as the applicable Corridor Mixed Use (COMU) zoning requirements of the City Municipal Code (MVMC).
 The project would also utilize landscaping that would enhance the visual quality of the project site and ensure that the project would visually blend with the visual character of the existing development surrounding the project site.
-Therefore, the project would not substantially degrade the existing visual character or quality of public views of the site and its surroundings, and would not conflict with applicable zoning and other regulations governing scenic quality.
+Therefore, the project would not substantially degrade the existing visual character or quality of public views of the site and its surroundings and would not conflict with applicable zoning and other regulations governing scenic quality.
 Impacts would be less than significant.